Quickstart for Ascend on Snowflake

 Please follow the instructions under Provide Bitbucket Cloud with your public key to add the public ssh key to a Bit Bucket user.

 Please follow the instructions here to setup the public ssh key in your Github repository.
+You will need to allow write access.

 Please follow the instructions here to setup the public ssh key in your Gitlab repository.
 You will to need to grant write permissions to the key.